airbytehq/airbyte/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Report a bug to help us improve
 title: ''
 labels: bug

 ---
-## Bug description
-*Describe the bug with details.*

-*Don't hesitate to add screenshots if it affects the frontend*

-## Expected behavior
+## Expected Behavior
+*Tell us what should happen*

+## Current Behavior
+*Tell us what happens instead of the expected behavior*

-## How to reproduce
+## Steps to Reproduce
 1.
 1.
 1.

 ## Additional context
+*Environment, version, integration...*